pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

     * Construction of the robot
         * What is a microcontroller?
         * How is 3.3V generated on the PCB?
-        * Explaining motor bridge and PWM signals
+        * Explain motor bridge and PWM signals.
         * How does an IR sensor work?
         * For what does RGB stand for in the RGB-Sensors?
         * What is the difference between flash and EEPROM storage and how much does the ATmega16A have of each?
+        * Why is it possible to use only 16 microcontroller outputs for controlling 64 LEDs on the display?
     * Programming and software
         * In which programming language do we program the robot?
-        * Why do we need EEPROM storage?
+        * What is the scope of a variable in C?
+        * For what can a for loop be used?
+        * What is a function in C?
+        * How can a state machine be created in C code?
         * What is Git and GitHub?
 Is there a difference?
         * What is open source software?
 * Appendix